Bionic (Sandbox album)

-Bionic is the debut album of the 1990s Canadian rock band, Sandbox.
+Bionic is the debut album of the 1990s Canadian rock band Sandbox.
 The album was recorded at Metalworks Studios between January and February 1995.
 It was released in 1995 on Latitude Records, a short-lived independent label from St. John's, Newfoundland and Labrador founded by local music promoter Frederick Brokenshire and run out of his Fred's Records music store.
 An enhanced edition was later released in 1996.

+Singles

 The album's first single, "Curious", reached #34 on Canada's RPM Singles chart and #8 on Canada's Alternative chart.
-The song also received regular airplay on MuchMusic.
-Videos were later also released for the singles "Collide" and "Here and There".
+The song's video received regular airplay on MuchMusic.
+"Curious" was also nominated for "Favourite New Song" at the 1995 CASBY Awards.
+Videos were later released for the singles "Collide" and "Here and There".